 To this end, we set out to understand how to design such a process, the resulting major benefits and challenges of the program review, and important lessons associated with designing such a process.
 As discussed further below, the RGGI program has benefitted from transparency, receiving regular feedback from participants, and being able to make needed program adjustments in a publicly accessible way.
 The authors consulted with more than a dozen individuals, including current and former RGGI regulators, stakeholders, and others, to solicit their insights into the benefits and challenges associated with RGGI's program review.
-While anecdotal in nature, these interviews were crucial to the understanding of the program review that we have developed.
-The authors would like to thank each person who took the time to talk with us.
+While anecdotal in nature, these interviews were crucial to the understanding of the program review presented in this paper.

 Part I of this paper, "Background and Design," reviews the major features of RGGI's cap-and-trade program design.
 Part II, "Program Review," considers the manner in which the program review is conducted and the major issues addressed in the 2012-13 review.
-Part III, "Observations for States," articulates the major lessons that program designers can consider in their design of regulatory programs to reduce GHG emissions, in particular cap-and-trade programs.
+Part III, "Observations," articulates the major lessons that program designers can consider in their design of regulatory programs, in particular cap-and-trade programs, to reduce GHG emissions.